Convex-Dev/design/docs/cad/014_cns/README.md

 Normally the user API makes use of symbols, while the CNS internal SPI uses vectors of strings.
 The rationale for this is:
 - Dot delimited symbols are preferred for conciseness and human readability
 - A vector of strings is more convenient and efficient for programmatic manipulation and internal database representation.

+### CNS Nodes

+CNS nodes are elements of the CNS tree that maintain mappings of names to records.

+Typically, a CNS Node stores a map of names to records, but different implementations MAY implement such mappings in any way they chose, including creating mapping dynamically.

+Note: there is a correspondence between CNS records and nodes: each CNS record may optionally specify the CNS node (Child) that represents any children.

 ### CNS Root

-The CNS root is the record indicated by the empty path `[]`.
+The CNS root is the CNS Node indicated by the empty path `[]`.

 As such, it acts as the parent for all root namespaces (e.g. `convex`).